kubernetes/enhancements/keps/sig-auth/20191101-add-request-id-to-k8s-logs.md

 ## Summary

-This KEP proposes a new unique logging meta-data into all Kubernetes logs.
+This KEP proposes a new unique logging meta-data into key Kubernetes logs(Details are described in [Design of Propagate Request-ID section](#design-of-propagate-request-id)).
 It makes us more easy to identify specific logs related to a single user operation (such as `kubectl apply -f <my-pod.yaml>`).
 This feature is similar to [Global request ID](https://docs.openstack.org/api-guide/compute/faults.html) for